 Observe operating temperature and general conditions.
 Make sure that the flow of combustion and ventilating air to the boiler is not obstructed.
-Determine the cause of any red indicators which are illuminated or unusual noises or operating conditions and make necessary corrections.
+Determine the cause of any illuminated red indicators, unusual noises or operating conditions and make the necessary corrections.

-CAUTION: Check daily to be sure boiler area is free and clear of any combustible materials, including flammable vapors and liquids.
+CAUTION: Check daily to be sure that the boiler area is free and clear of any combustible materials, including flammable vapors and liquids.